 This award goes to the most improved journal, regardless of its state at the time the renovations began.
 A weak journal that has become excellent is eligible, but so too is an admired journal that manages to become dramatically better.
 Submissions must feature significant editorial change and may also feature change in design and other aspects of the journal's publication.
 Starting in 2020, the title and scope of this award changed to include Design achievement in addition to Editorial Achievement.

 2020: Modernism/modernity Print Plus, Meridians “On the Line” (co-winners)

 This award was subsumed into the Phoenix Award for Editorial and Design Achievement in 2020.

-In 2004, we began with the Parnassus Award for Significant Editorial Achievement.
+In 2004, we began with the Parnassus Award for Significant Editorial Achievement and was sunset in 2020.
 This competition solicits a single issue, published within the previous 3 years, that constitutes an unusually high realization of the belletristic journal's mission in combination with application of the highest standards of "learned" editorial practice--understood to encompass editing for selection of high-quality content, compelling arrangement of contents, style, visual appeal and readability, etc.

 The Tallgrass Award honors the best journal in fields studying the North American continent (incl.
 Mexico) in all disciplines, including literature, history, politics geography, regional studies, and so on.
 A journal devoted to one American writer can qualify as can a journal covering a topic or subfield that is primarily addressed to north American locations.
 Journals publishing primarily fiction or poetry are excluded.